 If, after reading through the following questions, you have any additional queries, please email firstname.lastname@example.org

-A time of 8:00 am EST and 11:59 pm EST is assumed for opening and closing dates, respectively, but we recommend that applicants try to meet the deadline by 5:00 pm because staff are not available beyond this time.
+Times of 12:01 am EST and 11:59 pm EST are assumed for opening and closing dates, respectively, but we recommend that applicants try to meet closing deadlines by 5:00 pm because staff are not available beyond that time.

 Applications can only be made online.
 In cases of extreme difficulty accessing the site, please email us at email@example.com.

-Once the applicant submits the application, they will not be able to edit their application responses.
-They will be able to edit their referee information and send a reminder email to their referee.
-If you decide not to continue with your application, please send a brief email to firstname.lastname@example.org as it is very helpful to know if you have withdrawn your application.
+If you decide not to continue with your application, you are also asked to please email the graduate assistant at email@example.com, as it is very helpful to know if you have withdrawn your application.

 You can view the status of your online application through your applicant status portal.
 We will not confirm receipt of documents by phone, email or mail.

 Yes.
-The University will be closed for the winter holidays from 5:00 pm December 22, 2022 to December 30, 2022 inclusive and will reopen at 8:45 am on January 3, 2023.
-Online references and supporting documents for the MA and PhD programs can be submitted during this time; however, technical assistance will be unavailable.
-The Department of English will begin to respond to inquiries that were submitted over the break starting January 3, 2023.
+The University will be closed for the winter holidays from 5:00 pm 21 on December 2023 to 2 January 2024 inclusive and will reopen at 8:45 am on 3 January 2024.
+Online recommendations/references and supporting documents for the MA and PhD programs can be submitted during this time; however, technical assistance will be unavailable.
+The Department of English will begin to respond to inquiries that were submitted over the break starting 3 January 2024.

 The entry requirements can be found in the MA Programs section.